davidskuza/chab/README.md

 - - -

 ### <a id="publish"></a> `publish(topic, data)`
-### `publish(topic, data, onlyOnce)`

 Publishes message on given topic.
 If no subscriber will be found at publish time message gets stored and dispatched when somebody finally subscribes.

-onlyOnce is used when there are many subscribers or can be and you need to be sure that it's dispatched to only one subscriber.